-Over the past 12 years, OPUS has led the way in delivering practice for children and young people and their families within maternity and Neonatal Intensive Care Units, Children's High Dependency and Critical Care Units, Children's General and Specialist Wards and Child and Adolescent Mental Health Inpatient Services.
+Over the past 13 years, we have led the way in delivering practice for children and young people and their families within maternity and Neonatal Intensive Care Units, Children's High Dependency and Critical Care Units, Children's General and Specialist Wards and Child and Adolescent Mental Health Inpatient Services.

-In addition, OPUS delivers practice within adult mental health wards, specialist stroke and dementia wards and in residential and day care settings.
+In addition, we deliver practice within adult mental health wards, specialist stroke and dementia wards and in residential and day care settings.

-OPUS' commitment to ongoing evaluation and research, to dialogue with health/care colleagues, and deep reflection upon practice has informed music-making within health and social care spaces, including approaches to creative music-making with patients which lead to (amongst many other things):
+Our commitment to ongoing evaluation and research, to dialogue with health/care colleagues, and deep reflection upon practice has informed music-making within health and social care spaces, including approaches to creative music-making with patients which lead to (amongst many other things):